Mii: History

+During a Financial Results Briefing Q&A with investors in 2008, Satoru Iwata mentioned that the licensed use of the Mii trademark is as valuable to Miyamoto as that of the Mario brand, implying that the company would only narrowly consider any offers from game developers to implement Miis in their games.

 Mii creation

-Mii characters are created and stored in the Mii Channel or the Mii Maker, which are pre-installed on the Wii and the Nintendo 3DS/Wii U/Nintendo Switch consoles respectively.
-While the user can assign a gender, name, birthday, favorite color, and mingle preference to a Mii, the majority of the interface used for Mii creation focuses on the appearance of its face and head: the user is given a variety of different hairstyles, eye, nose, and mouth shapes, and other features such as facial hair or wrinkles, to select from.
+Mii characters are created and stored in the Mii Channel or the Mii Maker, which are pre-installed on the Wii and the Nintendo 3DS/Wii U consoles respectively, as well as the Mii creator software located in System Settings for the Nintendo Switch/Nintendo Switch 2.
+While the user can assign a gender (or in the case of the Nintendo Switch 2, Mii styles representing genders), name, birthday, favorite color, and mingle preference to a Mii, the majority of the interface used for Mii creation focuses on the appearance of its face and head: the user is given a variety of different hairstyles, eye, nose, and mouth shapes, and other features such as facial hair or wrinkles, to select from.
 Most of the facial features can be further adjusted, including their size, position, color, and alignment.
 Accessories such as hats and glasses are also available to add, and the Mii's height and build can also be adjusted.
 The Mii Maker installed on the Nintendo 3DS and Wii U can use facial recognition to generate a Mii, which selects facial features based on a photograph of a person's face taken with the system's and GamePad's cameras respectively.
 The features can then be fine-tuned by the user.
 These versions also have more options than their Wii counterpart.
-Because the selection of facial features is considered by some to be limited, users are encouraged to develop caricatures of real persons instead of accurate depictions.
+Because the selection of facial features is considered by some to be limited, users are encouraged to develop caricatures of real people instead of accurate depictions.

+Additional options in games

+Certain games have also added additional features in their Mii makers that are otherwise made as part of the game or as secondary features, allowing for more customization options than the standard Mii maker software can provide.

+Tomodachi series

+The Tomodachi series (which includes Miitomo) contains options to input a first and last name for the Mii in addition to the Mii's given name (which is known in-game as a nickname), the ability to customize the Mii's voice and personality, and (in the Japanese and Korean versions only) options for choosing a blood type for the Mii based on the blood type personality theory.
+Miis created in the Tomodachi series games (apart from Miitomo) can be transferred over to the system's Mii Maker, and Miis created via the Mii Maker can also be transferred into the games themselves.